Myopia and pathological myopia

 If you start to develop new blood vessels at the macula, this can be treated with anti-vascular endothelial growth factor (anti-VEGF) treatment.
-Anti-VEGF treatments work by reducing the growth of new, leaky blood vessels and the oedema (swelling) they may cause.
+Anti-VEGF medications work by reducing the growth of new, leaky blood vessels and the oedema (swelling) they may cause.
 This treatment can reduce the risk of scarring and damage to the retina caused by these new vessels, which in turn can help to avoid further deterioration in sight.

 Is there anything I can do to prevent pathological myopia?

 If you already have high myopia, there are no treatments available to stop your eye from developing the complications of high or pathological myopia.
 This is because it’s not possible to control the growth of your eye.
-There’s currently no evidence to suggest that diet, vitamins or supplements can affect your chances of developing pathological myopia or make it worse.
+There’s currently no evidence to suggest that diet, vitamins, or supplements can affect your chances of developing pathological myopia or make it worse.

 Currently treatment is aimed at improving your vision and to treat any complications if they happen.
 You will be monitored regularly by your optometrist or ophthalmologist (hospital eye doctor) who will check the health of your eyes.
 It’s important to have your eyes checked by your optometrist or ophthalmologist as soon as possible if you notice any changes to your vision or any new symptoms.

 Many people with pathological myopia find that they are sensitive to light, known as photophobia.
-You may find bright light uncomfortable or you find it difficult to adapt to changing levels of lighting.
+You may find bright light uncomfortable, or you find it difficult to adapt to changing levels of lighting.
 Using sunglasses, tinted lenses and sunshields can all help to reduce the discomfort and glare you may experience in everyday living.

-You can find more information about light sensitivity here.
+Find more information about light sensitivity.